 But for various reasons, they wanted to leave the Netherlands.
 Since they couldn’t go back to England, the solution was to go to the New World.
 In order to do that, they needed money.
 To get money, they contracted with the Fellowship of the Merchant Adventurers. [wiki link here] Half of the people on the expedition (like John Billington) were not part of the tiny religious sect but had skills useful to establishing a new Colony.
 The Pilgrims knew these other people as the Strangers, and they mixed about as well as oil and water.
 Overall, the founding of Plymouth was almost exactly parallel to the founding of Jamestown, except Plymouth had the Separatists and the Strangers.

 Now, cue the hardship.
 Something like over half of the entire ship died either on the ship or before the first winter was over.
-The weather and shore conditions were so bad that they landed two hundred miles north of their intended target of Virginia, which put them outside of their business charter.
+The weather and shore conditions were so bad that they landed two hundred miles north of their intended target of Virginia, which put them outside of the bounds of their business charter.
 The Strangers at that point wanted to leave but eventually signed the Mayflower Compact.
 Contrary to popular belief, it merely gave the Pilgrims and Strangers an uneasy governing structure until they figured out what to do.
 It did not establish world peace and is so broad it’s just lazy to say it is a deliberate precursor to our Bill of Rights or Declaration of Independence.
 From the link: “The Mayflower Compact was an attempt to establish a temporary, legally-binding form of self-government until such time as the Company could get formal permission from the Council of New England.” (which was granted in 1622)

 In the meantime, they continued to struggle with disease, neighboring trading posts, other warring Indian tribes, the Strangers, dissent among themselves, and the natural elements.